Berlin Marathon: Sponsors

 There have been several title sponsors in the race's history.
 From 1974 until 1989 it was just the Berlin Marathon.
 In 1990, it was the Yanase Berlin Marathon.
 In 1991 and 1992 it was the Canon Berlin Marathon.
 It reverted to simply the Berlin Marathon from 1993 until 1997.
 It then became the Alberto Berlin Marathon in 1998 and 1999.
 A new title sponsor changed the name to the real,- Berlin Marathon from 2000 to 2010.
 Since 2011 it has been called the BMW Berlin Marathon.

 Finishers

-In terms of finishing athletes, Berlin is one of five world-wide marathons with more than 50,000 finishers, along with the New York City Marathon, Chicago Marathon, London Marathon and Paris Marathon.
+In terms of finishing athletes, Berlin is one of five worldwide marathons with more than 50,000 finishers, along with the New York City Marathon, Chicago Marathon, London Marathon and Paris Marathon.